navsin189/kafka-aws-cluster/README.md

 terraform init
 ```

--`init` initialize the directory.
+- `init` initialize the directory.

 - **Note** - a file named `secrets.tfvars` needs to be created under `kafka-aws-cluster` directory.
 - it will hold two sensitive value mentioned
-- - key_name = "key name used to SSH on EC2 instance"
+  - key_name = "key name used to SSH on EC2 instance"
-- - key_name_path = "key path in your local system"
+  - key_name_path = "key path in your local system"

 ```
 terraform plan -var-file="secrets.tfvars"